Beilinson-Drinfeld Schubert varieties of parahoric group schemes and twisted global Demazure modules: Introduction

 \section{Introduction}

 Let $G$ be a simple algebraic group of adjoint type over $\mathbb{C}$, and let $\mf{g}$ be its Lie algebra.
 We fix a Borel subgroup $B$ and a maximal torus $T\subseteq B$.
 Let $\Gr_G$ be the affine Grassmannian of $G$.
 A (spherical) affine Schubert variety in $\Gr_G$ is parametrized by a dominant coweight $\lambda\in X_*(T)^+$ of $G$, denoted by $\Grb_G^\lambda$.
-Let $\ms{L}$ be the level one line bundle on $\Gr_G$, and let $\ms{L}^c$ be its $c$-th power for some $c> 0$.
+Let $\ms{L}$ be the level one line bundle on $\Gr_G$, and let $\ms{L}^c$ be its $c$-th tensor power for some $c> 0$.
 Then, the space $H^0(\Grb_G^\lambda, \ms{L}^c)$ of global sections is dual to a level $c$ affine Demazure module $D(c, \lambda)$, cf.\,\cite{Ku}.
-By the work of Fourier-Littelmann \cite{FL06}, when $G$ is of type $A, D,E$, the Demazure module $D(c, \lambda)$ has fusion properties.
+By the work of Fourier-Littelmann \cite{FL06}, when $G$ is of type $A, D,E$, there is a fusion product $*$ on Demazure modules with the property that $D(c,\lambda)*D(c,\mu)\simeq D(c,\lambda+\mu)$ for any two dominant coweights $\lambda, \mu$ of $G$.
 When $c=1$, $D(1, \lambda)$ is a Weyl module.
 The Weyl modules and Demazure modules have global counterparts, defined in \cite{FeLo04} and \cite{FM19,DF21} respectively.
-Similarly, the global counterparts of affine Grassmanians and affine Schubert varieties are Beilinson-Drinfeld (BD) Grassmannian and BD Schubert varieties, which play a central role in geometric Langlands program.
-In \cite{DFF21}, Dumanski-Feigin-Finkelberg proved that there is a duality between the space of global sections of level $c$ line bundle on BD Schubert varieties and the level $c$ global Demazure modules of the current algebra $\mf{g}[t]$, where under this duality the factorization of line bundles is compatible with the factorization of global Demazure module.
+Similarly, the global counterparts of affine Grassmanians and affine Schubert varieties are Beilinson-Drinfeld (BD) Grassmannians and BD Schubert varieties, which play a central role in geometric Langlands program.
+In \cite{DFF21}, Dumanski-Feigin-Finkelberg proved that there is a duality between the spaces of global sections of level $c$ line bundle on BD Schubert varieties and the level $c$ global Demazure modules of the current algebra $\mf{g}[t]$, where under this duality the factorization of line bundles is compatible with the factorization of global Demazure module.
+The fusion product of Demazure modules has actually been encoded in the factorization of line bundles on BD Schubert varieties, in the sense that the fusion of Demazure modules appears in a fiber of global Demazure module.